Australian Stumpy Tail Cattle Dog

 Australian Stumpy Tail Cattle Dogs have a strong work ethic and are very loyal to their owners.
 They love to have tasks to do and are good at them.

-Unlike some dogs, they may not be very cuddly, but they show they care by keeping a close eye on things and being cautious around strangers.
+Unlike some dog breeds, they may not be very cuddly, but they show they care by keeping a close eye on things and being cautious around strangers.

 • Australian Stumpy Tail Cattle Dogs Temperament